 • 5G: This new generation of wireless technology will provide the bandwidth you need to transmit high volumes of data wirelessly to and from your connected vehicles.

-• Advanced fiber networks: With practically unlimited bandwidth and unmatched speed, fiber will be crucial to the success of 5G networks, small cells and edge solutions that will support these advanced transportation systems.
+• Advanced fiber networks: With practically unlimited bandwidth and unmatched speed, fiber will be crucial to the success of 5G networks and small cells that will support these advanced transportation systems.

 • Colocation: By strategically placing infrastructure and equipment at existing data center locations and at critical network meet points, you’ll be able to process more data with lower response times.